localgovdrupal/docs/docs/src/microsites/how-to/install-update.md

-# How to install and update LocalGov Microsites.
+# Install and update LocalGov Microsites.

 See the [localgov_microsites_project README](https://github.com/localgovdrupal/localgov_microsites_project) for up to date instructions on how to get set up.